CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration.md

 weight: 550
 toc: 4
 ---
 The following sections provide the basic configuration needed to use EVPN as the control plane for VXLAN in a BGP-EVPN-based layer 2 extension deployment.
 For layer 3 multi-tenancy configuration, see {{<link url="Inter-subnet-Routing" text="Inter-subnet Routing">}}.
-For addtional EVPN configuration, see {{<link url="EVPN-Enhancements" text="EVPN Enhancements">}}.
+For additional EVPN configuration, see {{<link url="EVPN-Enhancements" text="EVPN Enhancements">}}.

 ## Basic EVPN Configuration Commands